Exercise Solutions

 Searching Files and Filenames

-info For grep exercises, use example_files/text_files directory for input files, unless otherwise specified.
+info For grep exercises, use the example_files/text_files directory for input files, unless otherwise specified.

 info For find exercises, use the find.sh script, unless otherwise specified.